Making Movies and Working with STK Models

 3. Click the Camera Control tool () icon to open the tool.

-Create a camera path
+Creating a camera path

 To create a camera path, STK stores a series of keyframes at intervals along the desired path.
-The Camera Control tool will use these keyframes to build a smooth line using a splining algorithm.
+The Camera Control tool uses these keyframes to build a smooth line using a splining algorithm.
 When you create a viewpath, you place these keyframes so that the desired regions of interest are in the camera’s view at the appropriate times.

 There are many ways to go about making a great camera path, but nearly all of them share certain characteristics:

 • Avoid crowds: Make sure each keyframe evenly fills the 3D window as much as possible.
 Avoid bunching relevant action into one area and leaving wasted space elsewhere.
 This happens a lot to object labels.
-Remove any non-essential labels.
+Remove any nonessential labels.
 Labels must always be legible.

 • Stay focused: Keep relevant action near the center of the frame as much as possible.
 If the relevant action goes out of frame between keyframes, pause your scenario and add a new keyframe where this happens.
 If you want to change a keyframe, double-click the keyframe, reposition the camera, and overwrite the keyframe with your new camera position by clicking ADD.
 The viewer position, direction, and time will change to that of the selected keyframe.
 In each scene that you record, there should be a single “money shot” that depicts the essence of what you wish to convey.